Long Beach Assault Attorney

 - This attempt was unlawful and not in self-defense

 - You had a "present ability" to carry out the attack

-Assault can be charged as either a misdemeanor or as a felony, depending on the circumstances of the incident.
+Assault can be charged as either a misdemeanor or as a felony, depending on the circumstances of the incident (such as domestic violence).
 Simple assault, as per the definition above, is a misdemeanor with a maximum penalty of six months in county jail and a $1,000 fine.
 The charge is increased to assault with a deadly weapon – also referred to as aggravated assault – in cases where the perpetrator is accused of using a knife, gun, or potentially lethal weapon at the time of the offense.

 Assault with a deadly weapon is a "wobbler" offense, which means that it may be charged as a felony or misdemeanor.
 The penalty for misdemeanor assault is up to a year in jail and a fine of $10,000, while the sentence for felony assault carries the same fine and up to four years in state prison.
 It is important to note that a felony assault may be included as a strike on your criminal record, leading to a possible life sentence under California's tough Three Strikes law.

 Whether the goal is to clear your name or to obtain a favorable plea bargain, it is nearly always possible to achieve a better outcome by hiring an experienced Long Beach assault lawyer.
 With our team approach to criminal defense, you get a board-certified criminal law specialist working on your defense, helping you beat the charge and move on from this difficult experience.

 Call our team now at the Law Office of Peacock & Le Beau for a free evaluation!
 We are ready to discuss your case and personalized strategies for your defense.